bar2011/mail-client/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Build and test your changes on all enviroments (web, iOS, Android, Windows, macOS)
+5. Build and test your changes on all platforms (web, iOS, Android, Windows, macOS)
-6. Open a Pull Request, and if you couldn't test on an enviroment, mention it.
+6. Open a Pull Request, and if you couldn't test on a platform, mention it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## License

 Distributed under the GPL-3.0 License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->

 ## Contact

 Bar Einav - [@be1_bar](https://twitter.com/be1_bar) - bareinav10@gmail.com